kurankat/autoping-go/README.md

 # autoping-go
-Golang pinger that logs connection disconnects
+Golang pinger that logs disconnections from your internet service.

 Maybe, like me, you're arguing with your internet service provider over the quality of your service.
 The speed could be an issue, but our main one is frequent disconnects, and a volatile latency that frequently gets into the 1s+ range.